CtrlK

 Specificity

-Names the domain (Deepgram production deployment) and a general action (execute checklist, audit readiness, verify configurations), but doesn't list specific concrete actions like 'check API key rotation, verify webhook endpoints, validate rate limits'.
+The description names the domain (Deepgram production deployment) and a general action (execute checklist, audit readiness, verify configurations), but does not list specific concrete actions like 'check API key rotation, verify webhook endpoints, validate rate limits'.
+The actions remain at a high level.

 2 / 3